 Is software patentable in Australia?

-The Australian Patents Office will grant patents for software that has a technical purpose, but not necessarily a purely business purposes.
+The short answer is that the Australian Patents Office will grant patents for software that has a technical purpose which is connected with hardware, but not for pure software for a purely business purpose (that is, an app).
 This is because business schemes are not patentable per se.
-Ideally, the software should be closely tied to a form of hardware in order to be patentable.

 NRDC v Commissioner of Patents